Email Encryption 101

 Even with Google’s network encryption, your data is still vulnerable unless you adopt a solution that provides end-to-end encryption.
 In other words, Gmail’s built-in TLS encryption is a great first step to protecting your organization’s sensitive data, but the actual content—messages and attachments—of the emails you send aren’t encrypted and are vulnerable to exposure.

 End-to-end encryption closes that loophole.
 This object-level encryption method scrambles the contents of your emails into ciphertext so that they’re unreadable without the right encryption key: even if your email is intercepted while it’s in transit, your information is still protected from unauthorized access.

 Unfortunately, most end-to-end encryption methods, such as S/MIME, require complicated setup and configuration and require manual exchanges of keys or certificates between parties.
-This can be particularly frustrating for G Suite users because of the collaborative nature of the platform.
+This can be particularly frustrating for Google Workspace users because of the collaborative nature of the platform.

 If there’s one thing to know about keeping your data secure and private, it’s that end-to-end, object-level protection is necessary for ultimate security and privacy.
 But, when sharing sensitive data is necessary and complicated security workflows get in the way, many organizations quickly realize that user-friendly encryption is non-negotiable.

 Usability issues with legacy encryption solutions is a critical obstacle.
 At Virtru, we believe organizations shouldn’t have to choose between protecting data and sharing it, which is why we’ve made it easy for you to do both.
 After all, ease of use is foundational to adoption.
 If adoption slips, the strength of your data security program is weakened, and you don’t get the desired ROI on your security solutions.